chauncyf/chauncyf.github.io/_posts/2020-04-04-css-animation.md

       transition: opacity 1s ease-in-out;
     }
 ```
-- when the page is loaded, set the visibility of that div to visible, opacity to 1
+- When the page is loaded (not DOM), set the visibility of the div to visible, opacity to 1
 ```javascript
     $(window).on('load', function () {
         $('.container-fade-in').css({